UCT-MARiS/aquacosm1D/README.md

 compiler, this is as easy as issuing the following command in the `aquacosm1D_lib` folder:

-gcc -std=c99 -pedantic -Wall -O3 -fPIC aqc1D_diffusion.c -shared -lm -o aqc1D_diffusion.so
+`gcc -std=c99 -pedantic -Wall -O3 -fPIC aqc1D_diffusion.c -shared -lm -o aqc1D_diffusion.so`

-The C code strictly adheres to the c99 standard, and it is linked to python via the ctypes interface, which is supported on all platforms.
+The C code strictly adheres to the c99 standard, and it is linked to python via the `ctypes` interface, which is supported on all platforms.

 The `/configs/` directory contains various configurations for running the example published in Paparella and Vichi (2020).
 Once the compilation is done, go to the `/configs/PAPA_example` folder and run the script `PAPA_simulation_p1e-7.py`.
-That performs a 4-years simulation using the eddy diffusivity data in `PAPA_6h_1Y_L75_DN.nc` (it repeats 4 times the same year and will last several hours on a recent computer).
+That performs a 4-years simulation using the eddy diffusivity data in `PAPA_6h_1Y_L75_DN.nc`, generated with the NEMO ocean model (it repeats 4 times the same year and will take a few hours on a recent computer).

 Most of the action occurs in the "wc" object, which is an instance of